davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 Now we can sample with impunity!

+## Filtering Math

+As it will turn out later, it's useful to represent the idea of filtering in the frequency domain as multiplying the frequency function by a filter function.
+That is,

+$$result(x) = filter(x) \times signal(x)$$

+For low-pass filtering, we want all frequencies from $-f\_{max}$ to $f\_{max}$ to keep the same amplitude.
+We want all frequencies outside that range to have an amplitude of 0.
+The former is achieved by multiplying the amplitudes by 1;
+the latter is achieved by multiplying by 0.

+Let $box(m, x)$ be defined as follows:

+    if |x| < m
+        return 1
+    else
+        return 0

+$box(m, x)$ looks like this:

+    TODO graph

+To low-pass filter in the frequency domain, we can multiply the signal by
+$box(f\_{max}, x)$:

+$$result(x) = box(f\_{max}, x) \times signal(x)$$

+    TODO graph of example multiplication

+## Recap

+We've gone off on a few tangents now, so maybe it's time to remind ourselves what exactly we're trying to do.

+We want to represent images using discrete samples.
+To do this correctly, there's a minimum number of samples we must take.
+The Nyquist limit tells us exactly how many.

+Unfortunately, the resolutions of our cameras and monitors is fixed.
+Instead of taking more samples, we have to reduce the complexity of the image.

+Here's our algorithm for doing that

+* Use a Fourier transform to obtain the frequency plot of the signal
+* Multiply by the box function to remove high frequencies we can't represent
+* Use a Fourier transform to obtain the spatial plot of the modified frequency plot
+* That's our image!

+## Why is Any of This Useful Anyway?

 ---

 TODO

-* Box function

-Perspective!
-* To recap, we're trying to represent images using a limited number of discrete samples.
-* To do this, we'll filter out high frequency noise.
-The result is a similar signal, but contains less information.
-* Here's our new algorithm:

-        Use FFT to create the frequency domain equivalent of the signal Zero the high frequencies we can't represent Use InvFFT to reconstruct the modified spatial domain function That's our image!
+* Mention that the camera does all the prefiltering in hardware already.
+* All this stuff is only useful when you need to resample an image for some reason, like scaling.
+* Maybe want to restructure things a bit actually.
+Otherwise this section seems kinda random.

 There's a Better (Read: Faster) Way
 * All this is complex math.
 It's probably pretty complicated and slow.
 Let's not deal with it?